 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX740 does not feature such a mic input.

-Both the SX740 and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the SX740 followed on from the Canon SX730 HS.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is the Canon SX740 better than the Fujifilm X-A5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.